-If a tenancy is affected by family violence, tenants, landlords and property managers have specific rights and obligations under the Residential Tenancies Act 1997.
+If a rental agreement is affected by family violence, renters, rental providers and property managers have specific rights and obligations under the Residential Tenancies Act 1997.

-If a person is experiencing family violence, they can apply to VCAT to end the lease early and start a new lease in the same property that does not include the person being violent (the respondent).
+If a person is experiencing family violence, they can apply to VCAT to end the rental agreement early or start a new agreement in the same property that does not include the person being violent (the respondent).

 They can do this even if they do not have a safety notice or intervention order.
 They can use information or evidence such as letters, recordings, photos or statements from others to show they are experiencing family violence.